-- 1. Notes and comments on the requirements for a Coventry and Warwickshire Health Inequalities Strategic Plan. - 2.
-Approves the recommended local priority population groups for the strategic plan (covering transient communities; black and minority ethnic groups; people with disabilities; older people experiencing rural deprivation). - 3.
-Notes and comments upon the progress to date (with a further update to be provided at the January Board meeting). - 4.
-Supports the implementation of the Coventry and Warwickshire Health Inequalities Strategic Plan with each member organisation asked to consider implications for activity undertaken as a single organisation and in partnership with others.
+- 1. Note the requirements for a Coventry and Warwickshire Health Inequalities Strategic Plan. - 2.
+Support the recommended local priority population groups for the strategic plan (covering transient communities; black and minority ethnic groups; people with disabilities; older people experiencing rural deprivation). - 3.
+Support the implementation of the plan and ensure organisations are implementing the plan as single organisations and in partnership with others.